Asthma and COPD: What's the Difference, and Is There a Link?

 - Surgery.
 Removing the damaged areas of your lungs can sometimes help the healthy parts work better.

-Whether you have COPD or asthma, it's important to stop smoking.
+Whether you have COPD, asthma, or both, it's important to stop smoking.
 It’s also best to stay away from anything that irritates your lungs, such as:

 - Spray chemicals like cleaning products and bug killers